philou/philou.github.com/_posts/2019-03-28-how-to-use-event-storming-to-introduce-domain-driven-design.markdown

  - change management
  - collaborative work
  - ddd
 description: "Although incredibly effective, DDD is overlooked by developers because of its abstractness.
 Here is a set of hacks to introduce DDD during an Event Storming workshop.
-Ex: Alternatives to convoluted DDD names.
-Group activities to pass a concept through.
-Presentation material for tricky notions."
+Ex: Alternatives to convoluted DDD names, Group activities to pass a concept through, Presentation material for tricky notions"
 header:
    teaser: /imgs/2019-03-28-how-to-use-event-storming-to-introduce-domain-driven-design/event-storming-to-ddd-teaser.jpeg
    og_image: /imgs/2019-03-28-how-to-use-event-storming-to-introduce-domain-driven-design/event-storming-to-ddd-og.jpeg